dask-contrib/dask-sql/docs/pages/machine_learning.rst

             )

-After the experiment was completed, both hyperparameter tuner and automl experiments stores the best model of the experiment in sql context which can be used for prediction.
+After the experiment was completed, both hyperparameter tuner and automl experiments stores the best model of the experiment in the sql context with the name same as the experiment name, which can be used for prediction.

 6. Export Trained Model
 ------------------------